Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 Military Discounts From Other Top Insurers

 Not everyone qualifies for USAA — and even if you do, it's always smart to compare.
 Several major insurers offer dedicated military discounts that can generate meaningful savings.
-Learn more about comparing top insurers to find the best fit for your situation.
+For a broader look at the best car insurance companies overall, we've ranked the top providers of 2026.

 GEICO Military Discounts